Vegter/decode/README.md

 The Decode Amsterdam project excites of two other parts which are needed to take full potential of this app:

-Passport Scanner Repo Link
+[Passport Scanner](#) (Reading a Dutch passport and transferring its data to this PWA)

-Session Manager Repo Link
+[Session Manager](#) (Managing sessions for onboarding and disclosure)

 ## Project setup

-In order the run this project locally and request an attribute disclosure or initialize a digital identity you first need to run a Session Manager.
+In order the run this project locally and request an attribute disclosure or initialize a digital identity you first need to run a [Session Manager](#).
 The location to this Session Manager can be set up using the `VUE_APP_API` variable in the `.env.development` file.

 When this is setup you can further setup the project: